Thumbnail Text Editor - Bold Headlines That Get Read

 Size for Mobile

-Preview text at actual mobile thumbnail size.
-If you can't read it on phone, make it bigger.
-70% of views happen on mobile - design for that reality.
+Ask for large text, then zoom out to check it at roughly mobile thumbnail size.
+If you can't read it small, ask for it bigger.
+70% of views happen on mobile, design for that reality.

 3